tobua/iltio/demo/hasura/README.md

 ## The Code

-The following app will first show the iltio `<Form />` to promt the user to authenticate.
+The following app will first show the iltio `<Authentication />` to promt the user to authenticate.
 Once the user is logged in the Apollo client is created with the token added to the header allowing for the `Projects` component being rendered inside an `ApolloProvider`.

 ```jsx
 import { useState } from 'react'